maidiance/web-sprint-challenge-javascript-fundamentals/README.md

 A callback function is a function that is passed in as a parameter for a higher order function; a higher order function takes a callback function (or more) as parameters.

 3. Explain what a closure is.
+A closure happens whenever something (most usually, a function) in an internal scope takes a variable's value from its external scope.

 4. Describe the four principles of the 'this' keyword.